-- Transcripts All transcripts from all post-secondary institutions (official copies are needed prior to enrollment) - Verification of bachelor's degree from an accredited institution in the U.S. or an equivalent degree from an international institution - Reference letters Submitted directly from the reference.
-Individual programs may specify specific types of recommenders (e.g., academic or professional in nature) - Statement of Purpose A concise statement which outlines rationale for applying to the specific graduate program, previous experience, and summary of professional goals. - · Resume or Curriculum Vitae
+- Transcripts All official transcripts from all post-secondary institutions are required at the time of application - Verification of bachelor's degree from an accredited institution in the U.S. or an equivalent degree from an international institution - Reference letters Submitted directly from the reference.
+Individual programs may specify specific types of recommenders (e.g., academic or professional in nature) - Statement of Purpose A concise statement which outlines rationale for applying to the specific graduate program, previous experience, and summary of professional goals. - Resume or Curriculum Vitae

-International applicants will need to submit a TOEFL score of at least 90 (internet-based form) or 235 (paper-based).
-WES evaluations of transcripts are required.
+International applicants will need to meet all graduate application requirements as well as those outlined for International Students (P. 15) WES evaluations of transcripts are required.

 Special transcript verification for degrees received in China (excluding Hong Kong & Macau) via the China Academic Degrees and Graduate Education Development Center will be considered.